Skip to content

 Credit is simply borrowed money that is expected to be repaid a later time.
 Since borrowing money can be risky, there is usually a charge for using this money from financial institutions or companies.
 This charge is called interest, and rates can vary depending on your creditor.

 Credit is extremely important for your future for a number of reasons.
-Before we dive into what you can use your credit for, you need to understand that there are different types of credit:
+Before we dive into the benefits of good credit, you need to understand that there are different types of credit:

 1. Installment Credit